There are a variety of ways to save for college. One option is to use prepaid college plans . But what are they and are they a good deal?

 Before signing up for a plan like this, take a moment and focus on what role college may play for your children down the road.

 As I’ve argued before, college may be a good experience but that’s not the main reason for going to school.
 Unless you have unlimited resources, the reason to go to college is to help better prepare your children for their economic future.
-Some people can get a great career without having a college degree.
+Some people can get a great career without having gone to college.
 Your child may be one of them.

 While it might be tempting to buy that college education at a steep discount, prepaid college plans are a gamble that you should not take.